Chororapithecus

 Chororapithecus is an extinct great ape from the Afar region of Ethiopia roughly 8 million years ago during the Late Miocene, comprising one species, C. abyssinicus.
 It is known from 9 isolated teeth discovered in a 2005–2007 survey of the Chorora Formation.
 The teeth are indistinguishable from those of gorillas in terms of absolute size and relative proportions, and it has been proposed to be an early member of Gorillini.
 However, this is controversial given the paucity of remains, and notable anatomical differences between Chororapithecus and gorilla teeth.
 The Kenyan ape Nakalipithecus has been proposed to be an ancestor of Chororapithecus or at least closely related.
-If correct, they would be the only identified fossil members of any modern non-human great ape lineage, and would push the gorilla–human last common ancestor from 8 million years ago (identified by molecular analysis) to 10 million years ago.
+If correct, they would be the only identified fossil members of any modern non-human African great ape lineage, and would push the gorilla–human last common ancestor from 8 million years ago (identified by molecular analysis) to 10 million years ago.
 The teeth are adapted for processing tough plant fibres as well as hard, brittle food, and the formation is thought to represent a forested lakeside habitat.